-

 malevolent

 So, spoilers.
 Hiring a psychic to clean up the ghostly echos of all your murder victims, not a great idea, since the psychic might just learn that you are the killer, not the patsy you’d pinned it on.
 Not a bad movie, decent atmosphere.
-Not really sure why I didn’t enjoy this one, it had
+Not really sure why I didn’t enjoy this one, it had the elements for a decent film, but it just wasn’t all that entertaining.

 -